Chapter 6 Renouncing Custody

 Luke was sitting by the bed, working on his laptop, handling emails.
 At the question, his fingers paused, but he didn't look up.
 "She had something to do.
 She left."

 "She left?"
-Andy's voice carried a sob.
+Andy’s voice trembled, carrying a hint of a sob.
 "Does she really not want me anymore?"

-Maggie quickly came over, her smile so gentle it could melt.
+Maggie quickly stepped forward, her smile so gentle it could melt.
 "Mommy's busy with work, Andy.
 You're a boy, you need to be understanding."

 "When Andy gets better, I'll take you to the amusement park, okay?
 We'll ride the big Ferris wheel and eat cotton candy.
 It'll be way more fun than staying home with Mommy!"

-Andy's eyes immediately brightened, and he nodded.
+Andy's eyes lit up immediately, and he nodded eagerly.
 "Okay, I'll listen to Maggie."

 A few days later, Evelyn received an anonymous email.